philc/book-notes/school of life.md

       processed, full of original opinions.
   * The importance of staring out the window
     * A period of purpose-free calm, where the birds in our mind, the ones that help constitute our identity, can land and be considered.
-Not celebrated in a productivity-obsessed culture.
+This activity is not celebrated in a productivity-obsessed culture.
   * Nature
     * Watching a sunset after a hectic work day
       * "At this moment, nature seems to be sending us a humbling message: the incidents of our lives are not